mtumilowicz/vavr-exceptions-handling-talk/README.md

 1. exceptions are overused - there should model only exceptional behaviours
 	* queue
 		* (queue) `boolean add(E e)` - `IllegalStateException` if the element cannot be added at this time due to capacity restrictions
-		* (blocking queue) `boolean offer(E e)` - returns true if the element was added to this queue, else false (blocking queue ma jakieś capacity, to że nie można dodać kolejnej rzeczy do kolejki nie powinno być sytuacją wyjątkową)
+		* (blocking queue) `boolean offer(E e)` - returns true if the element was added to this queue, else false;
+		when using a capacity-restricted queue, this method is generally preferable to add, which can fail to insert an element only by throwing an exception (because in bounded queues it is not an exceptional behaviour)
 	* JPA specification - entity cannot be found in the database
 		* https://docs.oracle.com/javaee/7/api/javax/persistence/EntityManager.html#getReference-java.lang.Class-java.lang.Object-
 			* throws `EntityNotFoundException`
 		* https://docs.oracle.com/javaee/7/api/javax/persistence/EntityManager.html#find-java.lang.Class-java.lang.Object-
-			* returns `null`, so we are supposably involved in further null-checks or `NullPointerException`
+			* returns `null`, so we are involved in further null-checks or `NullPointerException`
 1. `Option` as a way of modelling exists / not exists
 	* bigger, more flexible API than `Optional`
 		* `extends Iterable<T>` - `Option` is isomorphic to singleton list (either has element or not, so it could be treated as collection)